Learn

 Render contractTemplate Schema

-Validates the template JSON separately from the data contract.
+Validates the markdown-template JSON separately from the data contract.

 The finished HTML output that appears only after both validations succeed.